1.GSK

 Pros:

-- Strong performance with 43% increase in the past year
+- Strong performance in healthcare demand

 Cons: